Azure/azure-kusto-labs/k8s-container-log-analytics/fluent-bit/k8s-container-logs/README.md

 ### 3.0.3.
 Fluent-Bit log collection and forwarding - demystified

-Fluent-bit log collection and forwarding as described pictorially above, is achieved by creating a namespace, and deploying fluent-bit as an application on the cluster.
+Fluent-Bit log collection and forwarding as described pictorially above, is achieved by creating a namespace, and deploying Fluent-Bit as an application on the cluster.
 It creates a pod per node.
 In the input plugin section of the Fluent-Bit config map, we need to supply the directory to tail (/var/log/containers/\*), parser plugin to use (optional, the author has used docker parser provided by Fluent Bit) and an output plugin - we will use Kafka here (leverages librdkafka).
-Deploying the tds agent config launches fluent-bit in the pods and starts collection and forwarding.
+Deploying the Fluent-Bit daemonset config launches fluent-bit in the pods and starts collection and forwarding.

 # 4.0.
 Lab